cybercongress/cybercongress/site/content/post/cyber-wednesday-2020-03-25.md

 We propose to:
 1) Offer the reward only to those validators who were present at the time of the rewards
-2) The reward will be distributed not evenly as planned to all validators, but proportionally to their precommits to the network, up to block 10,000 of the current network.
+2) The reward will be distributed not evenly as planned to all validators, but proportionally to their pre-commits to the network, up to block 10,000 of the current network.
 In this case euler-6

 If you have any feedback, please feel welcome to share it with us via [GitHub](https://github.com/cybercongress) or [TG](https://t.me/fuckgoogle).